Jilin City: Geography

 Jilin City is situated in a hilly area near the Songhua River.
-There are four famous mountains surrounding Jilin City, which is North Mountain in the west, Long Tan Mountain in the east, Zhuque Mountain in the North, and Turtle Mountain in the south, plus Songhua River, it forms a bagua in Taiji pattern.
+There are four famous mountains surrounding Jilin City, which is North Mountain in the west, Long Tan Mountain in the east, Zhuque Mountain in the North, and Turtle Mountain in the south, plus Songhua River, it forms a bagua in the Taiji pattern.
 North Mountain, called Beishan, is the most famous mountain in Jilin City and is home to several Buddhist Temples.
 The Qianlong Emperor reportedly visited the mountain.